MaterialsInformaticsClassFall2015/Materials-Informatics-Class-Fall2015.github.io/_posts/2015-09-10-MIC-Ternary-Eutectic-Alloy.markdown

 image: http://materials-informatics-class-fall2015.github.io/MIC-Ternary-Eutectic-Alloy/img/home-bg.png
 link: http://materials-informatics-class-fall2015.github.io/MIC-Ternary-Eutectic-Alloy/
 ---
-Slight processing variation of a metal alloy can yield entirely different microstructure patterns.
-Microstructure has a direct influence on material properties, and therefore it is crucial to know how process affects the material’s properties.
+Microstructure pattern in alloy metals is highly dependent on processing of the metal.
+Slight processing variations of a metal alloy can yield entirely different microstructure patterns.
 This project will focus on the Process-Structure correlation of silver-aluminum-copper ternary eutectic alloy microstructure patterns during phase solidification.